Hungarian Goulash

 hungarian goulash

-Hungarian goulash is much more than just a dish; it is a cultural symbol of their rich heritage.
+Hungarian goulash is much more than just a dish; it is a cultural symbol of Hungary’s rich heritage.
 This delicious stew goes back to the 9th century.
 The Magyar shepherds, known as pásztorok, played an essential role in shaping Hungarian cuisine.
 Whilst tending to flocks of sheep and cattle, they lived in close-knit communities that revolved around traditions and music.
 During this period, goulash, or ‘gulyas’, was developed and cooked over the fire.

 Why will you love Hungarian Goulash?

 The essence of goulash is a rustic stew that is made with meat, potatoes, and spices, especially paprika.
 This dish often uses beef, although variations with chicken and lamb are also popular.
 Core ingredients include onions, bell peppers, and carrots.
+Goulash is perfect for those days when you crave a rustic meal with deep, rich, satisfying flavours.

 Ingredients